 The Council holds a small number of investment bonds.
-The market value of these holdings as at 31 March 2024 was £0.018m (£0.018m at 31 March 2023).
-These financial instruments have been classified at fair value through profit and loss and therefore the gain has been credited to Provision of Services on the Comprehensive Income and Expenditure Account.
+The market value of these holdings as at 31 March 2025 was £0.019m (£0.018m at 31 March 2024).
+These financial instruments have been

 Income, Expense, Gains and Losses

 The gains and losses recognised in the Comprehensive Income and Expenditure Statement in relation to financial instruments are made up as follows: